JJArcade/DivOS-Database/readme.md

 - In the same way armor sets are built to maximize a character's **Armour Rating**, weapon sets can be built to get the weapon with the highest damage from selection made by the user for a specific Character.
 - Weapon sets can be built for the 3 Physical damage types *(Crushing, Piercing and Slashing)* or the multiple Elemental types.
   - Physical sets can be filtered to remove or exclusively contain Bows, Crossbows, or Dual wielding combinations.
-- Elemental type damage weapons will have similar options but the main information page won't diplay the damage expected from the character for that weapon.
+- Elemental type damage weapons will have similar options but the main information page won't display the damage expected from the character for that weapon.

 #####View Inventory:
 - The instigator of this whole mess.